Louqou/Boids/README.md

 # Boids

-Simulating boids using a compute shader
+A basic AI that simulates the flocking behaviour of birds.
+Ran using a compute shader.

 ![Alt-text](/Screenshots/boids.gif?raw=true)